 - Bumped Diffuse (Dissolving),

-This tutorial is relevant for 4.3+ version of Asset.
+This tutorial is relevant for Throw Object 3D 5.0+.

-Tutorials for previous versions can be found in the asset folder.
+Tutorial for the previous version can be found only in the asset folder.

 Getting Started with Throw Object 3D